IFalexa/songs-popularity-predictor/README_Final.md

 ## Quick Start for Instructors

-Follow these steps to run the application locally after cloning the repository.
+Follow these steps to run the application locally after cloning the repository.(Recommended running on Powershell)

 ### Step 1: Clone the Repository